St. Augustine Cabinets & Cabinet Design

-A Kitchen Connection has been designing and creating rooms of dreams for over 20 years!
+and creating rooms of dreams for over 30 years!

-By browsing through our gallery you can see the many beautiful and inspiring photographs of rooms and cabinetry detail.
-When looking at these previous projects of ours, think about which style and design most appeals to you and let us know of the photos you particularly like so when you meet with us you can show us the different styles you are interested in.
+By browsing through our gallery, you can see the many beautiful and inspiring photographs of rooms and cabinetry detail.
+When looking at these previous projects of ours, think about which style and design most appeals to you and make note of the designs and photos you particularly like so when you meet with us you can show us the styles you are interested in.

 We have also included many things to think about when choosing cabinets, molding, storage, and design management, all listed here: Avoiding Common Problems, Five Basic Layouts, Molding Choices, Storage Considerations, The Work Triangle, Wall Hoods, and Work Centers.